KeepCalm99/GettingAndCleaningData/CodeBook.md

 Code Book
 This code book summarizes the resulting data fields in TidyData.txt.

-Identifiers
+Identifiers:

-ï	Subject - The ID of the test subject ï	Activity_Label - The type of activity performed when the corresponding measurements were taken of the standard deviation and the mean.
+‚Ä¢	Subject - The ID of the test subject
+‚Ä¢	Activity_Label - The type of activity performed when the corresponding measurements were taken of the standard deviation and the mean.

-Measurement
+Measurement:
- The standard deviation and the mean were taken for the following measurements noted in the title (ìmean()î for the mean and ìstd()î for the standard deviation: tBodyAcc-mean()-X			fBodyAcc-mean()-X tBodyAcc-mean()-Y			fBodyAcc-mean()-Y tBodyAcc-mean()-Z			fBodyAcc-mean()-Z
+ The standard deviation and the mean were taken for the following measurements noted in the title (‚Äúmean()‚Äù for the mean and ‚Äústd()‚Äù for the standard deviation:

+tBodyAcc-mean()-X			fBodyAcc-mean()-X
+tBodyAcc-mean()-Y			fBodyAcc-mean()-Y
+tBodyAcc-mean()-Z			fBodyAcc-mean()-Z